EliLillyCo/LillyMol/docs/Molecule_Tools/trxn.md

 examining and debugging is a common undertaking.
 Having them written to a separate file aids rapid debugging.

+If \<fname\> is 'NONE' then products with invalid valences are discarded, but not written - no discard file is opened.

 ## -d
 For the current scaffold, suppress any duplicates formed.
 Note that each scaffold is reacted with all sidechains, so it is quite